muratk3n/thirdwave/en/tweets/2020/week5.md

 ---

 It turns out manufacturing PMI (below) is a good indicator, so use it.
-This is a fulcrum point, this ain't school, where student is expected to cover all bases going through some list defined by others.
+This is a fulcrum point.

+This ain't school, where student is expected to cover all bases going through some list defined by others.
 This is a hunt, a foraging party, for survival where one need tries to get an advantage.
-Science is very much conducted this way too.
+Science too is very much conducted this way.

 Be too cool for school.

 "But how about service PMI?"